 - Annual Election Period (October 15th to December 7th)

 - Medicare Open Enrollment Period (January 1st to March 31st)

 Many people on disability have chronic conditions, these conditions may qualify you for a Medicare Advantage Special Needs Plan.
 This kind of policy isn’t available in all areas; however, they offer a larger network of local doctors that specialize in treating your condition.

 Some SNP plans are for Medicare and Medicaid beneficiaries; if you think you qualify, talk to an agent today

 Switching from Medicare Advantage to Medigap At Age 65

-If you are disabled and are turning 65, you can switch from Medicare Advantage to Original Medicare and sign up for a Medicare Supplement during your open enrollment period – a six month window that begins on the first day of the month you turn 65.
+If you’re disabled and are turning 65, you can switch from Medicare Advantage to Original Medicare and sign up for a Medicare Supplement during your Open Enrollment Period – a six month window that begins on the first day of the month you turn 65.

 If you sign up for a Medigap plan during this time, the insurance company must sell you a policy, and they can’t charge you extra money because of the condition that led to your disability, or any other health issues.

 Find Medicare Coverage for Disabilities

 At MedicareFAQ, we know you need the best Medicare coverage possible to stay on top of your health.
 We can get quotes from top insurance companies for Medicare Advantage and Medicare Supplement insurance – with no obligation.